-Privilege management vendor BeyondTrust is acquiring vulnerability and configuration management vendor eEye Digital Security, in a move the company said is an ongoing strategy of adding security capabilities
+Privilege management vendor BeyondTrust is acquiring vulnerability and configuration management vendor eEye Digital Security, in a move the company said is an ongoing strategy of adding security capabilities to its product portfolio.

 There is some integration work that needs to be done to make it much more of a product line than a couple of technology pieces sold through the same distribution channel.